Depending on the cause, osteoporosis can be either primary or secondary.

 Can my bones become healthy again?

-The main goal for osteoporosis patients is to avoid fractures.
-Even if you have been diagnosed with osteoporosis, it is not too late to take charge of your bones.
-Your doctor may prescribe medication to stop bone loss and increase bone formation and density.
-If you are not already on an exercise program, talk to your doctor about building bone mass through weight-bearing exercises and weight-training.
-Take safety precautions to prevent falls.
-All of these will help to reduce your fracture risk.
+Osteoporosis patients’ primary goal is to avoid fractures.
+Even if you have osteoporosis, it is not too late to take control of your bones.
+Your doctor may advise you to take medication to prevent bone loss and increase bone formation and density.
+If you aren’t already exercising, consult your doctor about increasing bone mass through weight-bearing exercises and weight-training.
+Take safety precautions to avoid falling.
+All of these things will help to lower your fracture risk.